Using the LiveRecorder tool

 --quiet, -q

-Suppress live-record output on standard streams, unless an error occurs.
+Suppress all output from live-record, unless an error occurs.

 --recording-dir DIRNAME

-Save the LiveRecorder recording in the directory DIRNAME.
-This is ignored if the --recording-file or -o option is given.
+Save the Undo recording in the directory DIRNAME.
+This is ignored if the --recording-file option is also given.

 --recording-file FILENAME, -o FILENAME